eosnetworkfoundation/grant-framework/applications/SBA-Web3.md

 Most teams within the EOS ecosystem are considered "small businesses" and can use this system to accurately handle their accounting for sales tax, income tax and other accounting purposes.

 - Who is your target audience?
 All small businesses and independant contractors that are working with EOS for receiving and sending payments.
+Also targeted to companies using QBO.

 - What need(s) does your project meet?
 Accurate accounting solution using the most popular small biz accounting system, QuickBooks Online while utilizing EOS blockchain.